lvenegas8412/Capstone_Assignment/docs/README.md

      ```
      python main.py
      ```
-   - This will launch the Weather Dashboard GUI.
+  This will launch the Weather Dashboard GUI.

+   - tHE

 ## Notes